← Back to 史記

 宿 使

-In the thirteenth year of Duke Xian's reign, the duke commanded Teacher Cao to teach the palace concubine to play the zither.
-The concubine was not good, and Cao whipped her.
-The concubine, using her favor, slandered Cao to the duke.
-The duke also whipped Cao three hundred times.
-In the eighteenth year, Duke Xian summoned Sun Wen Zi and Ning Hui Zi to eat, and they all went.
+In the thirteenth year of Duke Xian's reign, the duke ordered Teacher Cao to teach the palace concubine to play the zither.
+The concubine did not do well, and Cao whipped her.
+The concubine used her favor to slander Cao to the duke, and the duke had Cao whipped three hundred times as well.
+In the eighteenth year, Duke Xian summoned Sun Wenzi and Ning Huizi to dine, and both went.
 The day grew late without summons, and the duke went to shoot geese in the park.
 The two men followed him.
 The duke did not remove his hunting clothes and spoke with them.
 The two men were angered and went to Su.
 Sun Wen Zi's son often served the duke drinks and made Shi Cao sing the final stanza of the 'Clever Words' song.
-Shi Cao was also angered that the duke had once whipped him three hundred times.
-He then sang it, desiring to anger Sun Wen Zi and repay Duke Xian of Wei.
-Wen Zi told Qu Bo Yu, and Bo Yu said: 'I, your minister, do not know of the matter.'
+Shi Cao was also angry because the duke had once whipped him three hundred times.
+He then sang the song, hoping to anger Sun Wenzi and take revenge on Duke Xian of Wei.
+Wen Zi spoke with Qu Bo Yu, and Bo Yu said, "Your servant does not know."
 They then attacked and expelled Duke Xian.
 Duke Xian fled to Qi.
 Qi placed Duke Xian of Wei at the city of Ju.
-Sun Wen Zi and Ning Hui Zi together established Duke Ding's younger brother Qiu as the lord of Wei, who became Duke Shang.
+Sun Wen Zi and Ning Hui Zi jointly established Duke Ding's younger brother Qiu as the lord of Wei, who became Duke Shang.

 26